Crystallography in the Chemistry Division 1968-1976

 During this period, the High Flux Beam Reactor (the HFBR) was a leading facility in the world for structural studies using neutron diffraction.
 The crystallography group developed, operated, and performed research on single-crystal diffraction instruments at the HFBR.
 These instruments were the premier single-crystal instruments in the world at that time.

-On January 23, 1973, the crystallography group, the Chemistry Department, and the scientific world suffered a great loss with the death at 41, of Walter C. Hamilton, the driving force behind crystallography in the Chemistry Department, and the Department's Deputy Chairman at the time of his death.
+On January 23, 1973, the crystallography group, the Chemistry Division, and the scientific world suffered a great loss with the death at 41, of Walter C. Hamilton, the driving force behind crystallography in the Chemistry Division, and the Department's Deputy Chairman at the time of his death.